 All colleges struggle to achieve a healthy balance between freedom and responsibility as to the student experience.
 We want to emphasize that students must be mindful of the risks associated with alcohol and drug use.
 Further, students need to know about our expectations and commitment regarding sexual respect and sexual misconduct.

-The safety and wellbeing of the campus community is something the Ferrum College Police Department takes very seriously.
+The safety and well-being of the campus community is something the Ferrum College Campus Police Department takes very seriously.
 It is important for students to understand that off-campus properties rented or leased to students by private owners and events held at these locales, even if hosted by Ferrum students, are not endorsed by the College.
 As students, in order for you to make informed decisions about the places you visit near the campus, it is imperative you understand that Ferrum College does not sanction activities or gatherings held at off-campus housing.

 As always, to promote personal welfare, we encourage every student to:

-College police are available 24 hours a day, 7 days a week.
+Campus police are available 24 hours a day, 7 days a week.
 Call (540) 365-4444.
-You can also call 911 in the event of an emergency.
+You can also call 911 in an emergency.

 Important Safety Tips when walking on campus: